girishg4t/gyaan/Golang/README.md

     chan<- T denotes a send-only channel type.
 Compilers don't allow receiving values from send-only channels.
     <-chan T denotes a receive-only channel type.
 Compilers don't allow sending values to receive-only channels.

-What is Buffered Channel and Unbuffered Channel explain?
+9) What is Buffered Channel and Unbuffered Channel explain?  =>
 There are two types of channels based on their behavior of data exchange: unbuffered channels and buffered channels.
 An unbuffered channel is used to perform synchronous communication between goroutines while a buffered channel is used for perform asynchronous communication.
 An unbuffered channel provides a guarantee that an exchange between two goroutines is performed at the instant the send and receive take place.
 A buffered channel has no such guarantee.
-How to avoid deadlock in a goroutine?
+10) How to avoid deadlock in a goroutine?  =>
 When you trying to read or write data from the channel but the channel does not have value.
 So, it blocks the current execution of the goroutine and passes the control to other goroutines, but if there is no other goroutine is available or other goroutines are sleeping due to this situation program will crash.
 This phenomenon is known as deadlock
-* How Goroutines Works?
+11) How Goroutines Works?  =>
 If a goroutine is blocking, the runtime will start a new OS thread to handle the other goroutines until the blocking one stops blocking.
-What is methods in Go?
+12) What is methods in Go?

-What anonymous function?
+13) What anonymous function?
-What Variadic function?
+14) What Variadic function?
-Variadic functions can be called with any number of trailing arguments Explain Slices in Go in detail how they differ from another language?
+15) Variadic functions can be called with any number of trailing arguments
+16) Explain Slices in Go in detail how they differ from another language?
-What is Closures in go?
+17) What is Closures in go?
-What is interface in Go?
+18) What is interface in Go?
-interfaces let us write functions that are more flexible and adaptable because they are not tied to the details of one particular implementation.
+    Interfaces let us write functions that are more flexible and adaptable because they are not tied to the details of one particular implementation.
 Go’s interfaces so distinctive is that they are satisfied implicitly.
 In other words, there’s no need to declare all the interfaces that a given concrete type satisfies; simply possessing the necessary methods is enough
 ```
 package main